 - Tubers – sweet potatoes, yams, carrots, beets, etc.

 According to Harvard Health, some plant based eaters may choose to include a small percentage of their diet coming from animal products.
-But some plant based eaters choose to maintain a vegan diet, consisting of entirely plant foods and no animal products.
+But some plant based eaters choose to maintain a vegan diet, consisting of entirely healthy plant foods and no animal food products.

 Your body weight will improve

-When you consume heavily processed foods as per the typical western diet, your body has to process a high amount of chemicals, salt, sugar and additives.
+When you consume heavily processed foods as per the typical western diet, your body has to process a high amount of chemicals, salt, added sugar and other additives.
 This can cause hormonal and metabolic malfunction, which studies show can result in weight gain and an inability to lose weight.
-When you are nourishing your body with nutrients and vitamins, your body is able to function at optimal capacity, meaning efficient weight regulation.
+When you are nourishing your body with unprocessed nutrients and vitamins, your body is able to function at optimal capacity, meaning efficient weight regulation.

 You’ll feel satiated